ibnHatab/SOE/README.md

             (Random.initialSeed 42) -- seed
           )
 ```
-* I did not use elm-check DSL syntaxes only because already has setup fro console ElmTest runner.
+* I did not use nice elm-check DSL syntax only because already has
-Shortcut was to employ elm-check to ElmTest integration and go with the single runner.
+  setup fro ElmTest console runner.
+Shortcut was to employ elm-check
+  to ElmTest integration and go with the single runner.

-## Chapter  9.
+### Chapter  9.
 More About Higher-Order Functions

-## Chapter 10.
+### Chapter 10.
 Drawing Regions
-## Chapter 11.
+### Chapter 11.
 Proof by Induction
-## Chapter 12.
+### Chapter 12.
 Qualified Types
-## Chapter 13.
+### Chapter 13.
 A Module of Simple Animations
-## Chapter 14.
+### Chapter 14.
 Programming With Streams (Memoization)
-## Chapter 15.
+### Chapter 15.
 A Module of Reactive Animations
-## Chapter 16.
+### Chapter 16.
 Communicating With the Outside World
-## Chapter 17.
+### Chapter 17.
 Rendering Reactive Animations
-## Chapter 18.
+### Chapter 18.
 Higher-Order Types
-## Chapter 19.
+### Chapter 19.
 An Imperative Robot Language
-## Chapter 20.
+### Chapter 20.
 Functional Music Composition
-## Chapter 21.
+### Chapter 21.
 Interpreting Functional Music
-## Chapter 22.
+### Chapter 22.
 From Performance to MIDI
-## Chapter 23.
+### Chapter 23.
 A Tour of the PreludeList Module
-## Chapter 24.
+### Chapter 24.
 A Tour of Haskell's Standard Type Classes
-## Chapter 25.
+### Chapter 25.
 Appendix A. Built-in Types Are Not Special
-## Chapter 26.
+### Chapter 26.
 Appendix B. Pattern-Matching Details